Summer Reading Program at the Williamsburg Library!

 - Choose a challenge to join.
 WRL will offer you options based on your age or grade.

 - Keep track of your reading by logging your titles or the days you’ve read.
+Younger kids will visit the library to share their titles and win fun weekly coupons or prizes.

 - Choose activities to complete for more fun and to win prizes.